tanish111/x86-cpuid-db/CONTRIBUTING.rst

    daily usage is ideal for keeping them in the loop regarding CPUID bit changes — especially the security relevant bits.

-*Note:* Please adhere to the Contributor Covenant's `code of conduct`_ during all facets of project development, including mailing list discussions.
+Please adhere to the Contributor Covenant's `code of conduct`_ during all facets of project development, including mailing list discussions.

 Contributions
 -------------

+All development must occur on top of the `tip`_ branch.

 All patches must have a line in the commit log saying::